rehmanghani2/SoftwareDesign-Architecture/Lab Final Exam/Readme.md

 2. git clone  https://github.com/rehmanghani2/SoftwareDesign-Architecture/LabFinalLab
 3. copy the 'Lab final Code folder'
 4. store it
-5. open this folder in intelli
+5. open this folder in intelliJ
 6. run main.java
 7.
 # Architecture Used
- The MVC(Model View Controller ) arcitecture is applied on code The code is in layered architecture
+ 1. The MVC(Model View Controller ) arcitecture is applied on code
+ 2. The code is in layered architecture
+ 3.